Poppulo

 Divisional team structure

 The divisional structure is an organizational structure made up of separate business units or divisions.
+Companies like McDonald's and Disney use divisional organizational structures, where each unit manages its own budget and strategy.
 This structure is best suited to businesses that have a large scope with bases of operation dispersed nationally or internationally.

 Typically, businesses with a divisional organizational structure have many employees who need to be grouped into divisions that relate to their specific services or products.